An Ennola duality for subgroups of groups of Lie type: Ennola duality for classical groups

 \subsection{Groups of type $\tD$}

 Suppose that $\chi$ has Frobenius--Schur indicator $+1$, so that $\chi$ is the character of a real representation.
-Let $n$ be a distinguishing modulus and $q\bmod n\in I_n$.
+Let $n$ be a defining modulus and $q\bmod n\in I_n$.
 Then $\bar H$ is conjugate to a subgroup of $\GO^\ep_d(q)$ for some $\ep=\pm 1$ by Lemma \ref{lem:conjtosubgroup}, but deciding which is a significant issue.
-It comes down to knowing the determinant of the matrix of scalar products for the bilinear form stabilized by $\bar H$.
+It comes down to knowing the determinant of the Gram matrix for the bilinear form stabilized by $\bar H$.
+For groups of type $\tD$ we restrict to the case where the prime powers in $\mPb$ are odd, because this description in terms of Gram matrices does not apply to $p=2$.

-\begin{defn} Given $H$, and $\chi$ with indicator $+1$, an integer $m$ is a \emph{discriminating modulus} if the set $I_m$ can be partitioned into two disjoint subsets $I_m^+\cup I_m^-$, such that $\bar H$ is conjugate to a subgroup of $\GO^+_d(q)$ if and only if $q\bmod m$ lies in $I_m^+$.
+\begin{defn} Given $H$, and $\chi$ with indicator $+1$, a defining modulus $m$ is a \emph{discriminating modulus} if the set $I_m$ can be partitioned into two disjoint subsets $I_m^+\cup I_m^-$, such that $\bar H$ is conjugate to a subgroup of $\GO^+_d(q)$ ($q$ odd in $\mPb$) if and only if $q\bmod m$ lies in $I_m^+$.
 The sets $I_m^+$ and $I_m^-$ are the positive and negative \emph{discriminating residues}. \end{defn}

-If $\chi$ is afforded by a real representation then not all distinguishing moduli are discriminating moduli.
-This can be seen most obviously with representations over $\Z$, where $1$ is a distinguishing modulus (assuming $q$ is odd), but certainly there are subgroups of $\GO_d^-(q)$ that come from $\Z$-representations, such as the alternating group $A_7$, which lies in $\GO_6^-(q)$ for $q\equiv 3,5,6\bmod 7$.
-As with distinguishing moduli, the set of discriminating moduli is of the form $m\N$ for some minimal modulus.
+If $\chi$ is afforded by a real representation then not all defining moduli are discriminating moduli.
+This can be seen most obviously with representations over $\Z$, where $1$ is a defining modulus (assuming $q$ is odd), but certainly there are subgroups of $\GO_d^-(q)$ that come from $\Z$-representations, such as the alternating group $A_7$, which lies in $\GO_6^-(q)$ for $q\equiv 3,5,6\bmod 7$.
+As with defining moduli, the set of discriminating moduli is of the form $m\N$ for some minimal modulus.
 However, it is not clear that discriminating moduli always exist.
 To examine this problem we need a bit more background.

 First, changing basis for the bilinear form multiplies the determinant by a square, so we can only determine the determinant up to a square.
 For example, if the determinant lies in $\Z$, then it can be given by a square-free integer $m$.
-A representative of the determinant in $F/F^2$ (where the matrix is defined over $F$) is called the \emph{discriminant} of the form.
-For fields $\F_q$, the set $|\F_q/\F_q^2|$ has order $2$, so the determinant is either a square or a non-square.
+A representative of the determinant in $(F^\times)/(F^\times)^2$ (where the matrix is defined over $F$) is called the \emph{discriminant} of the form.
+For fields $\F_q$, the set $|(\F_q^\times)/(\F_q^\times)^2|$ has order $2$.

 Over $\Q$, the minimal square-free integer $m$ must be odd: the reduction modulo $2$ of the matrix $M$ of the form must be the matrix of a symmetric, hence skew-symmetric bilinear form, and so modulo the radical it has even dimension.
 Thus an even number of eigenvalues must be even, and $4\nmid m$.
 Also, $m$ is positive: by extending the field to $\R$, we may change basis so that the matrix of the form is diagonal with entries $\pm 1$.
 The subspace spanned by basis elements with norm $1$ yields an invariant subspace, as does that with norm $-1$.
 Thus one of these subspaces is zero as the subgroup $\bar H$ of $\GL_d(k)$ is irreducible.
 But the dimension $d$ is even, so the determinant is always positive.
 The statement that all eigenvalues of $M$ must be positive (or all must be negative) holds for any $H$ and $\chi$, not just $\Z$-representations.